benoah/benoah/README.md

 📚 [booklist](https://github.com/benoah/js-assignment) - been building a todolist for books i want to read for the family, build with js and materializer.css[[demo]](https://hungry-brown-923e96.netlify.app/). [[source]](https://github.com/benoah/js-assignment)

+### About Me

+Experienced developer with a passion for building user-friendly and efficient web applications.
+I deliver scalable solutions from concept to launch, focusing on modern technologies and agile methodologies.

+Technical Expertise:
+	•	Front-end: JavaScript, TypeScript, React, Next.js, Material UI, Mantine UI
+	•	Back-end: Node.js, Express.js
+	•	Cloud: Firebase, Google Cloud Platform
+	•	Methodologies: Agile, Jira, OKR

+Results:
+	•	Increased conversion and user engagement through optimized user experience and performance.
+	•	Built scalable applications that handle high traffic and growth.
+	•	Collaborated effectively with cross-functional teams to deliver innovative solutions.

+### Ready for New Challenges!

+Motivated, solution-oriented, and self-driven developer with international experience from Amsterdam and UC Berkeley.
+Seeking opportunities where I can use my skills to create value for users and businesses.

+Keywords: JavaScript, TypeScript, React, Next.js, Node.js, Firebase, Google Cloud Platform, UX/UI, Full-stack Developer, Front-end Developer, Cloud Development, Agile Development

+### Experience

+Frontend Developer and Web Manager
+Tempo Sports Group · Freelance
+Jan 2021 - Present · 4 years
+Oslo, Norway
+	•	Led the development and maintenance of the company’s primary online presence.
+	•	Developed a new, efficient landing page with Next.js to improve user experience, increase website traffic, and strengthen brand presence.
+	•	Utilized design skills and experience with Webflow CMS to create a visually appealing and functional landing page reflecting the brand’s identity.
+	•	Developed and implemented strategic social media marketing plans based on thorough analysis and insights into target audience behavior.
+	•	Achieved significant increases in followers, engagement, and brand awareness through targeted actions and continuous optimization.

+Full Stack Developer
+Let’s dobee.it!
+Mar 2023 - Aug 2024 · 1 year 6 months
+Oslo, Norway · Hybrid
+	•	Played a central role in improving and further developing their web application as a full-stack developer.
+	•	Contributed to increased user-friendliness, functionality, and performance, resulting in measurable improvements in sales performance and user satisfaction.
+	•	Developed intuitive and engaging interfaces with React, Material UI, and Mantine.
+	•	Built interactive components, optimized performance, and ensured responsive design.
+	•	Developed and maintained scalable APIs and backend services with Node.js and Express.js.
+	•	Implemented robust solutions for authentication, authorization, and data processing.
+	•	Leveraged Firebase’s scalable infrastructure, including Cloud Functions, to automate tasks, extend backend functionality, and ensure optimal performance and availability of the web application.
+	•	Implemented automated tests with Cypress and resolved bugs with TypeScript.
+	•	Collaborated closely with designers, product managers, and developers to create seamless user experiences and ensure rapid problem-solving.
+	•	Utilized Kanban methodology to optimize workflow, prioritize tasks, and deliver value quickly and efficiently to users.